enze-chen/mi-book-2021/week_1/01/module.md

 As mentioned in the kickoff meeting, one thing that we will try to incorporate into this module is inviting guest speakers to share their work and life story with us.
 These are great career development opportunities for you to learn about the impact of materials informatics and how graduate school (or not!) can prepare you for this field.
 We've tried to be very intentional about selecting speakers with diverse educational and professional journies for you to learn about (see their respective pages for more information and times).
-**We kindly ask you to attend these talks and ask them questions.**
+**We kindly ask you to attend these talks and ask the speaker questions.**
-They're all very enthusiastic to spend an hour with us and they look forward to the discussions!
+They're all very enthusiastic to spend their time with us and they look forward to the discussions!

 (h2:01:resources)=